Top 25 logistics companies in Germany [our 2026 update]

 Now you know all of the best logistics companies in Germany.

-These companies have proven they know what they’re doing.
-From high-speed parcel delivery to complex freight operations, they cover every corner of the logistics space.
-Whether you’re a small online shop or a multinational manufacturer, there’s a service here that fits.
-Some focus on automation, others on flexibility or scale — but all of them deliver what German businesses expect: reliability, precision, and smart support.
+If you are a small online shop or a multinational manufacturer, there’s a service here that fits you.
+Some focus on automation, others on flexibility or scale – but all of them deliver what German businesses expect: reliability, precision and smart support.

-Now, in logistics, you need to plan ahead, adjust fast, and use partners you can count on.
+Now, in logistics, you need to plan ahead, adjust fast and use partners you can count on.
 And that’s exactly what these companies bring to the table.